quisquous/cactbot/docs/CactbotCustomization.md

 You can find the original fireball #1 trigger in [ui/raidboss/data/04-sb/ultimate/unending_coil_ultimate.js](https://github.com/quisquous/cactbot/blob/cce8bc6b10d2210fa512bd1c8edd39c260cc3df8/ui/raidboss/data/04-sb/ultimate/unending_coil_ultimate.js#L715-L743).

-This chunk of code is what you would paste into the bottom of your `cactbot/user/raidboss.js` file.
+This chunk of code is what you would paste into the bottom of your user-defined js file.

 ```javascript
 Options.Triggers.push({